wp-plugins/tidio-live-chat/readme.txt

 License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Meet Tidio Live Chat - a live chat for your website.
+Meet Tidio Live Chat - a free live chat for your website.
 No logging in, no signing up - integrates with your website in less than 20 seconds.

 == Description ==